For General Information: (740) 374-1400

 , Answer Section, ,

-Fatigue is reported in about 80% of people with multiple sclerosis.
-The cause of the fatigue isn’t well understood.
-However, some types of MS-related fatigue may happen due to pain, depression, waking up at night because of bladder problems, or the effort it takes to perform daily duties.
-Other factors also can contribute to fatigue in people with MS. They include obesity, being sedentary, dietary habits, not enough vitamin levels in the body and medicine side effects.
+Some types of MS-related fatigue may happen due to pain, depression, waking up at night because of bladder symptoms, or the effort it takes to perform daily activities.
+Other related causes of fatigue in people with MS can be obesity, not moving enough, diet, low vitamin levels and medicine side effects.

-Acetyl-L-carnitine generally has few or mild side effects, but it can interfere with blood-thinning medicines and other drugs.
-Talk with your health care provider before taking acetyl-L-carnitine or any other supplement.
+In general, acetyl-L-carnitine has few or mild side effects, but it can interfere with blood-thinning medicines and other medicines.
+Talk with your healthcare professional before taking acetyl-L-carnitine or any other supplement.